-A levels: AAB-ABB, including at least two science-based subjects at A level (chemistry essential; biology preferred as second science subject, but other science subject can be food technology, geography, home economics, IT, maths, physics, physical education or psychology) and an additional A level or equivalent.
+A levels: AAB-ABB, including at least two science-based subjects at A level (biology and/or chemistry essential but other science subject can be food technology/home economics, geography, IT, maths, physics, physical education or psychology) and an additional A level or equivalent.
 Citizenship studies, critical thinking, general studies and leisure studies are not accepted.

 Students whose first language is not English - see below.